machineghost/Classy-Redux/README.md

 ### If there's no `switch`/`case`, how does it know how to handle actions?

 When a `RecourceBuilder.reducer` receives an action it passes it to the *action handler* for that action's type.
-The handler for an action is simply the method of the class with same name as the type (converted to camel case), eg. `{type: 'ADD_FOO_BAR'}` to `addFooBar`.
+The handler for an action is simply the method of the class with a name matching the (converted to camel case) action type.
+For instance, an action`{type: 'ADD_FOO_BAR'}` would be handled by an `addFooBar` method.

 If no corresponding method can be found for a provided action, Classy Redux throws an error.

-### If there's no return, how do you return the new state?
+### Why does addTodo have no `return` and looks like it's mutating state?

-Before Classy Redux passes the action to its handler it calls its `clone` method on the previous reducer state to generate a new version of it.
+Before Classy Redux passes the action to its handler it ensures that the old state doesn't get modified by calling its `clone` method to generate a new version of the state from the previous one.
 By default the `clone` method is just `(oldState) => _.cloneDeep(oldState)`, but you can override it to use a different clone algorithim (or none at all, if you would prefer to create a new state separately in each action handler).

 Once it has cloned the previous state the new cloned state is passed (along with the action) to the action handler.
 If the action handler returns a "truthy" value, that value will become the new state.
-If the handler doesn't return a value though the `reducer` will still return the cloned new state.
+If the handler *doesn't* return a value, the `reducer` will instead return the cloned state object.

-Thanks to the power of mutation, action handlers can simply modify the provided state object in-place without returning anything:
+This allows action handlers to simply modify the provided state object in-place, without returning anything, and their changes will still be applied:

     addBar(action, state) {
         state.bars.push(bar);
     }

-### What about immutability?
+### What about immutability or pre/post-processing?

-Classy Redux provides two methods that you can override to add logic which runs before or after every action handler: `afterAction` and `beforeAction`.
-These methods work just like an action handler, in that they are passed `action` and `state` arguments and any truthy value they return will be used as the new state, but they are run before/after each action is handled.
+Classy Redux provides two methods that you can override to add logic before or after every action handler: `afterAction` and `beforeAction`.
+These methods work just like an action handler, in that they are passed `action` and `state` arguments, and any truthy value they return will be used as the new state.

-If you wanted to use an immutability library to ensure that your state object doesn't get modified you could override the `afterAction` method to make the about-to-be-returned state immutable:
+If you wish to use an immutability library you can override the `afterAction` method to apply an immutability function to the state after its action handler finishes:

     afterEach(action, state) {
         return Immutable.Map(state);